wz649588/AM_CMSuggester/README.md

 ### Path of the Java source code commits
 In the ConsoleGSydit project, the locations for configurations for input source code changes are in the Application.java in the consolegsydit package.
-* Aries: line 64
+* Aries: line 71
-* Cassandra: line 67
+* Cassandra: line 74
-* Derby: line 70
+* Derby: line 77
-* Mahout: line 73
+* Mahout: line 80
+* ActiveMQ: line 83
+* Uima: line 92

 Please modify the above code to match the paths of the according files saved in your computer.